An introduction to BMC and MEF mountaineering grants.

 The BMC has limited funds available to provide grants for international expeditions.
 Teams applying for this funding must meet the following criteria:

-1. Grants will be available only to those climbers on the expedition who are BMC members (individual or via a BMC affiliated club) with BMC insurance cover.
+1. Grants will be available only to those climbers on the expedition who are BMC members (either as a BMC Iindividual Member or as a member of a BMC affiliated club).

 2. Grant support will be focused primarily on younger climbers/mountaineers and those for whom the grant would make a significant difference to the viability of their trip.